Practical how-to guide

 6. 6

-Cook over hot, controlled heat
+Use hot, controlled heat

 Use hot charcoal, a grill pan, broiler, or cast iron pan.
 The goal is fast browning outside and juicy meat inside, not flames that scorch the surface before the center cooks.
+Turn only after the meat has set, and move skewers away from flare-ups instead of letting fat burn bitterly.

 7. 7